Why elearning trumps face-to-face training

 For one thing, with elearning you can ensure consistency on a global scale, confident in the belief that everyone has had the same experience.
 It also suits a modern workforce, particularly when delivered in HTML5 to work cross-device and with added gamification.

-My other recent blog post highlighted the growth and relevance of microlearning and elearning is perfect for this as it can be chunked into bite-sized pieces and returned to frequently for better retention.
+Microlearning is growing in relevance and elearning is perfect for this, as it can be chunked into bite-sized pieces and returned to frequently for better retention.
 As people move away from a model of cramming knowledge to pass a test and then forgetting it after a short period, elearning has the advantage that it can be used directly at the point of need.

 If elearning takes the trump card, does that mean the end for face-to-face elearning?